 Undergraduate students in the Honors Program write a thesis overseen by an Italian Studies faculty member in their senior year.
 In fall, the student prepares research for their thesis in the course ITAL-UA 999 Seniors Honors Seminar.
 In spring, the student writes the thesis under the guidance of a faculty member in the course ITAL-UA 990 Honors Independent Study.
-The annual Italian Studies Undergraduate Research Conference in April provides an ideal venue to present the thesis.
+Both count as advanced courses for the major.
+Students work closely with a departmental faculty member who becomes the honors thesis adviser (chosen in consultation with the Director of Undergraduate Studies).
+The thesis should be a work of scholarship and/or criticism from 40 to 60 pages in length.
+In consultation with a second faculty reader, the student’s thesis adviser determines whether or not to recommend him or her for honors in Italian.
+A grade of at least A-minus is required for the award of honors.
+Students receiving a lower grade will simply be awarded 8 credits toward the major.

 Eligibility: Maintain an overall and major grade point average of 3.65.